Skip to main content

 Fill in the application (5-10 minutes)

-You'll need your German address, a valid ID or passport, and your income details.
+You will need your German address, a valid ID or passport, and your income details.
 Most applications are online.
-Some banks like N26 and easybank offer the application in English.
+Banks like easybank and N26 offer the process in English.

 3